LyraSolomon/programmer-training/general/lessons/basics/README.md

 * `or`

 For exponents, be sure not to use `^`.
 It is a bitwise xor operator and will give you very different numbers.
-When you divide two numbers without decimals, the result is always rounded down.
-For example:

-    5 / 2 = 2

-When at least one of the numbers you’re dividing is a decimal number, Python interprets this as regular division and gives correct results:

-    5.0 / 2 = 2.5
-    5.0 / 2.0 = 2.5

-We’ll talk more about this phenomenon later!

 ## Try it!
 Print arithmetic expressions in both the Python REPL and by running files.